mbodenham/woodgrain-filament/README.md

 # woodgrain-filament
-Program to create woodgrain effect using wood PLA filament in 3D printing.
+Program to create woodgrain effect when using wood PLA filament on Creality 3D Ender-3.